 Here are the key points about the secondary concentration (see below for full details):

-None of the four courses can be taken Pass/Fail.
+None of the four courses can be taken Pass/Fail, but CS 50 can be taken SAT/UNS.

-Transfer students who wish to use some of their coursework in their prior institution towards secondary credit should contact the computer science DUS’s.
+Transfer students who wish to use some of their coursework in their prior institution towards secondary credit should contact the computer science DUSes.

 You can declare or change your secondary through my.harvard, see this page for instructions.

-Questions concerning this secondary field should be addressed to the Co-Directors of Undergraduate Studies in Computer Science, Professors Boaz Barak and Stephen Chong (firstname.lastname@example.org).
-The Directors are available to help students choose computer science courses that best meet their interests and objectives.
+Questions concerning this secondary field should be addressed to the Directors and Assistant Director of Undergraduate Studies in Computer Science (email@example.com).
+The Directors and Assistant Director of Undergraduate Studies are available to help students choose computer science courses that best meet their interests and objectives.
+Transfer students who wish to use some of their coursework in their prior institution towards secondary credit should contact the computer science Directors and Assistant Director of Undergraduate Studies.

 Follow the instructions here to declare a secondary in Computer Science via my.harvard.
 You are welcome (but not required) to contact the co-Directors of Undergraduate Studies (DUS) in Computer Science (firstname.lastname@example.org) with a list of courses you plan to count towards the secondary field.